HIV and ageing

 3. Make sure your other medications and supplements are compatible with your HIV medication.

-4. Have a healthy lifestyle: exercise, eat healthy and sleep enough.
-If you smoke or drink alcohol, limit their intake or quit altogether.
+4. Try to have a healthy lifestyle: to exercise, eat healthy and sleep enough.
+If you smoke or drink alcohol, limit the intake or quit altogether.

 5. Remember that you are not alone!
 Both professional and peer support are available in all stages of life.